 5. therapy: What you can do for neurodermatitis!

 The most important thing is to avoid substances and situations that trigger flare-ups.
 For example, make sure not to wear wool, wear gloves when cleaning and avoid mechanical irritants such as friction.
-To counteract the dryness, oil baths or creams containing urea can help.
+To counteract dryness, oil baths or creams containing urea can help.

 In acute flare-ups, antihistamines and glucocorticoids, which are steroid hormones, can relieve itching.
 However, you should not use glucocorticoids for too long in order to avoid thinning or atrophy of the tissue.
 If possible, you should of course avoid them altogether, but I would still like to show you all the options here.